commitsto/commits.to/README.md

 So Beeminder is not enforcing a success rate, just an absolute number of successes.

+Pro tip:
+Promise a friend some things from your to-do list that you could do any time.
+That way you're always ready for an I-will beemergency.

 ## Uniqueness of Promise Names

 What should happen if alice says `alice.commits.to/send_the_report/by/thu` one week and then says `alice.commits.to/send_the_report/by/fri` the next week?

-I'm thinking we treat those as the same promise -- so we key on just `user`+`'/'`+`what`.
+Answer: treat them as the same promise.
+I.e., key on just `user`+`'/'`+`what`.

 In practice it seems to be easy to make an unlimited number of unique names for promises and if there's a collision it will be perfectly clear to the user why and what to do about it.

-Anything else involves magic that we shouldn't even think about for the MVP.
-The first time we're annoyed by a collision in promise names, we'll revisit this question.
+One thing to do about it is just let the user manually rename the old promise.
+It's up to the user whether they're ok with any links to the old promise pointing at the new promise.

 ## Account Settings